j4ggi/Unreified/README.md

 # Unreified
-Unreified is a dependency injection and execution orchestrator for .NET
+Unreified is a dependency injection container and execution orchestrator for .NET

 It is designed to help manage dependencies that will be created as a part of a longer or more complex process and to facilitate flow of a result of one execution step to the next.